 These are my answer to my kids’ desire for a simple, creamy popsicle treat.
 With just four ingredients, it really doesn’t get any easier!
 I rely on very ripe bananas and smooth almond butter to make these super creamy and satisfying while remaining dairy free.
 This really works with any nut butter.
 You can also keep a jar of the magic shell on hand for, you know, any emergency situation where chocolate coating is necessary…

-This recipe started as a palatable way to get some greens into my kids (long before I collaborated on Dr. Sarah Ballantyne’s Collagen Veggie Blend, which they now love!).
+This recipe started as a palatable way to get some greens into my kids, which they now love!.
 A little bit of sweetness from fruit combined with the novelty of frozen foods makes eating green vegetables much more tempting for kids.
 They taste pretty fruity despite the inclusion of veggies.
 I also opened up and emptied 5 or 6 Acidophilus/Bifidus Capsules into my popsicle mixes when my kids were particularly insistent on refusing fermented foods.
-You could even add in some Collagen Veggie Blend to up the nutrient factor more!
+You could even add in some Bone Broth Protein to up the nutrient factor more!